Why You Should Disable the Outside Locks to Your Automatic Garage Door

 How to Disable the Lock

 That’s why if you have an automatic opener, you should double check your locking mechanism is disabled.
 Don’t worry.
 All garage door openers have automatic lock protection to keep your garage secure.
 When we install an opener, we routinely disable the outside lock by screwing the lock rod to the door.
 This will prevent the lock from being used.
-If your door should stop functioning, you’d then want to re-engage the lock by removing the screw until the opener has been repaired.

 Kids and the Buttons They Love to Push